Raspberry Mint Sorbet is made with only five ingredients to create a refreshing treat that can be enjoyed all year long!

-Inspiration for meals and desserts often comes from a variety of sources – magazines, cookbooks, blogs, family, friends and even professional chefs.
-Sometimes, when I try something new that I end up loving, I’m inspired to completely recreate the dish.
+Inspiration for meals and desserts often comes from a variety of sources.
+Magazines, cookbooks, blogs, family, friends and even professional chefs provide inspiration.
+When I try something new that I end up loving, I’m inspired to completely recreate the dish.
 A few weeks ago, I mentioned a raspberry mint sorbet I ordered at one of my favorite local restaurants.
-Everything on their menu is made fresh daily and uses local ingredients whenever possible.
-I’ve found inspiration for quite a few of the meals I make at home from their menu.
+Everything on the menu is made fresh daily and uses local ingredients.
+Many of the recipes I create are inspired by their menu.
 It is also one of the only restaurants in town where I will frequently order dessert.
-As soon as I tried the raspberry mint sorbet, I knew that I needed to find a way to recreate it.

 Mint is a difficult ingredient to use because it can easily over power other ingredients or change the entire balance of a dish.
 I find that mint works well when combined with only one other key flavor, such as chocolate or berries.
-This raspberry mint sorbet has the perfect combination of both raspberries and mint to create a light, sweet and refreshing dessert.
+This raspberry mint sorbet is the perfect combination of both raspberries and mint and creates a light, sweet and refreshing dessert.

 I use about a handful of fresh spearmint leaves from my garden.
-The leaves are added to the water and sugar to create a simple mint-syrup mixture before combining with the raspberry puree.
+Add the leaves to the water and sugar to create a simple mint-syrup mixture.